MukulCode/Demux-Academy/README.md

 ## Running the application
-This is a prototype and does not require any kind of key, so feel free to hit the green run icon after a succesfull build.
+This is a prototype and does not require any kind of key, so feel free to hit the green run icon after a successful build.

 ## Troubleshooting your local environment